uniconstructor/demandbaselabs/FormConnector/README.md

     window.dbAsyncInit = function() {
         var dbf = Demandbase.Connectors.WebForm;
         dbf.connect({
             emailID: "Email",
             companyID: "Company",
             key: 'YOUR_KEY_HERE'
         });
     };

     (function() {
         var dbt = document.createElement('script'); dbt.type = 'text/javascript';
         dbt.async = true; dbt.id = 'demandbase-form';
         dbt.src = ('https:'==document.location.protocol?'https://':'http://')+'scripts.demandbase.com/formWidget.js';
         var s = document.getElementsByTagName('script')[0]; s.parentNode.insertBefore(dbt, s);
     })();
 </script>
 ```

 In this basic implementation, `Email` is the `id` of the the user-facing email field, and `Company` is the `id` of the user-facing company field.
 This simplified example assumes that any hidden fields captured uses the standard `db_[api_name]` naming convention.
 See **Configuration Options** for `fieldMap` for more on mapping to your existing fields.
 See also `fieldPrefix` and `fieldSuffix` to establish your own naming convention.

+**The Form Connector is compatible with all form processors and marketing automation systems that allow adding JavaScript to form pages.**

+Specific instructions for the most commonly used systems are provided here.

 ##Marketo Integration